bayyy7/reviewAspect_research/README.md

   doi = {...},
   url = {...},
-  author = {Basuki, Sari, Tsuchiya and Indrabayu}, keywords = {ICCV, CVPR, WACV, BERTopic, Topic Detection}, title = {Predicting the Sentiment of Review Aspects in the Peer Review Text using Machine Learning}, publisher = {Kinetik}, year = {2024},
+  author = {Basuki, Sari, Tsuchiya and Indrabayu}, keywords = {Review-Aspect, ICLR, Classification, and XGBoost}, title = {Predicting the Sentiment of Review Aspects in the Peer Review Text using Machine Learning}, publisher = {Kinetik}, year = {2024},